 Saturday, August 09, 2014

 My life has been inspired by life-long love of learning.
 But it wasn't always so.
-This desire for learning is with no thanks to last centuries’ New Zealand school system; designed as it was to fail fifty percent of us, I was actually part of it’s detritus.
-A series of fortunate events has enabled me to right this wrong to the point where I now find myself highly educated and on the other side of the coin.
+I had a patchy start, thanks to last centuries’ New Zealand school system, designed as it was to fail fifty percent of us, I became part of it’s bookkeeping.
+A series of fortunate events has enabled me to right this wrong to the point where I now find myself highly educated and now on the other side of the coin.

 I remember a poem I wrote for a literary magazine a few of us burgeoning English literature students started at the community college I attended in the US after leaving New Zealand.
 It likened my school experience to that of grey lemmings (a reference to the dreary NZ school uniforms), the bit where masses of lemmings are forced over the cliff due to overpopulation (I now appreciate this as a misconception around lemmings, but the imagery still stands).

-I've come to realise that my passion for education is actually grounded in this experience of systemic failure and my personal narrative of overcoming it.
-My emerging educational philosophy can be summed up in three ideas and actions: to be committed to a community of learners (including students and educators); to display a passion for my curriculum areas; and to be constantly innovative in my pedagogy.
-Commitment, passion, and innovation - that's what I'm working on developing through this process, and that's what I think eventually I will bring to education in New Zealand.
+I've now come to realise that my passion for education is actually grounded in this experience of systemic failure and my personal narrative of overcoming it.
+My emerging educational philosophy can be summed up in three ideas and actions: to be committed to a community of learners (including students and educators); to display a passion for my curriculum areas; and to be constantly innovative in developing my own pedagogical practice.
+Commitment, passion, and innovation.

 Tuesday, May 06, 2014